Financial-Times/bertha-client/README.md

 Recommended approach:

 - Clone this repo and run `yarn`.
-- Run `yarn run build -- --watch` – this will continually compile `src` to `dist`.
+- Run `yarn run build -- --watch` – this will compile files continually from `src` to `dist` using Babel.
-- In another terminal, run `yarn run test -- --watch` – this will run ava in watch mode.
+- In another terminal, run `yarn run ava -- --watch` to run ava continually against files in `dist`.

 ### Publishing to npm